Proper Running Form: 3 Tips to Improve your Running Technique

 “Other runners look elegant, I just feel like I am straining my body when I run.”

 Many beginner runners share these feelings.
-Every runner’s running style depends on their own strengths and weaknesses.
+Every runner’s running form depends on their own strengths and weaknesses.
 The good news is that there are some simple tips you can try to feel lighter and more efficient while you run.
+And this is something you’ll really appreciate if you training for an upcoming race or want to improve your performance in a challenge in the adidas Running app.

 1. Finding a balance: Tense but relaxed